CHAPTER B:

 Reporting Financial Support and Pipelines

-In order to have an accurate picture of funding gaps – both in terms of amounts and sectoral deficiencies – donor intelligence on funding pipelines is critical.
-RCs should therefore encourage donors to report their financial support to the OCHA-managed Financial Tracking Service (FTS).
+To have an accurate picture of funding gaps – both in terms of amounts and sectoral deficiencies – donor intelligence on funding pipelines is critical.
+HCs should therefore encourage donors to report their financial support to the OCHA-managed FTS.
 This is important not only for informing requests for headquarters support for fundraising and advocacy, but also for improving transparency and accountability.

 FTS is a centralized source of curated, continuously updated, downloadable data and information on humanitarian funding flows.
-Government donors, UN-administered funds, UN agencies, NGOs and other humanitarian actors and partners exchange data and information with FTS in order to provide visibility of their financial contributions to humanitarian activities; a timely and continuously updated picture of funding flows between donors (Government and private) and operational humanitarian actors (UN agencies, the Red Cross Movement, NGOs and CSOs); and timely monitoring of funding progress against HRP and appeal requirements.
-To ensure that UN agencies and NGOs are reliably reporting on their pipeline status, the RC can call on support from the FTS team in OCHA Geneva, OCHA country and regional offices, and the OCHA Donor Visibility Unit, based in New York.
+Government donors, UN-administered funds, UN agencies, NGOs and other humanitarian actors and partners exchange data and information with FTS in order to provide visibility of their financial contributions to humanitarian activities; a timely and continuously updated picture of funding flows between donors (Government and private) and operational humanitarian actors (UN agencies, the Red Cross,/Red Crescent Movement, NGOs and CSOs); and timely monitoring of funding progress against HRP and appeal requirements.
+To ensure that UN agencies and NGOs are reliably reporting on their pipeline status, the HC can call on support from the FTS team in OCHA Geneva and Istanbul, OCHA country and regional offices, and the OCHA Donor Visibility Unit.

 Resources

-Effective communication and public information is an essential tool for advocacy and promoting collective action, especially in times of crisis.
-Public perception of the credibility of the humanitarian response is key to its level of success.
-As the chief spokesperson for the humanitarian response and a leading advocate for people in need, the RC is responsible for ensuring the development of a coherent and effective communications strategy.
+Effective public communication is essential for results-driven advocacy and joint action, especially in times of crisis.
+Public perception of the credibility of the humanitarian response is key to success.
+As an advocate for the collective humanitarian response and a voice for people in need, the HC is responsible for ensuring that a coherent and effective communications strategy is in place.

 Act as chief humanitarian advocate and spokesperson for the emergency response: